-Officials said at least 47 people – 13 of them children – had died recently from the floods in Haiti, in addition to the 500 killed last week by Tropical Storm Hanna.
+Officials said at least 47 people – 13 of them children – died in floods in Haiti on top of the 500 killed last week by Tropical Storm Hanna.

 Eighty per cent of homes in the Turks and Caicos islands were damaged by winds, although there were no reports of deaths.

 And in the Bahamas’ southernmost island of Great Inagua, Ike ripped off roofs and knocked over trees and power lines.

 Forecasters expect Ike to weaken to a Category 1 storm as it sweeps over Cuba but to regain Category 3 strength as it nears the US Gulf coast.